helsingborg-stad/haffa-backend/src/notifications/README.md

 # Template data object

-Access the data object using dot notation with advert as the root element. e.g "advert.createdBy".
-Most notifications targetting claims also expose the "by" and "quantity" properties which defines the email/phone number of the user targeted and the quantity related to the claim.
+Access the data object using dot notation with params.advert as the root element. e.g in Brevo, a reference would look like {{ params.advert.createdBy }}.
+Most notifications triggered by claim updates also expose the "params.by" and "params.quantity" properties which refers to the email/phone number of the user in the claim and the quantity booked.

 | Name                 | Typ      | Description                                                                                |
 | :------------------- | :------- | :----------------------------------------------------------------------------------------- |